-The “perfect cold email” is really dependent on who you’re messaging, why you’re reaching out, and in the context in which they’re going to receive it.
+The “perfect cold email” is dependent on who you’re messaging, why you’re reaching out, and the context in which they’re going to receive it.

 Sadly...there isn’t one perfect email.

-I can send the same great email to two people.
-Their backgrounds, motivations, and biases determine if it’s going to work.
+You could send the same great email to two people, but their backgrounds, motivations, and biases ultimately determine if they’ll be motivated to open or reply.

 What's a Cold Email?